Seedcorn Maggot

 Cultural

-• Plant during fly-free periods determined by monitoring (see above).
+- Plant during fly-free periods determined by monitoring with traps.

-• Use row covers.
-Row covers placed over transplants at the time of planting can reduce egg laying.
+- Use row covers.
+Row covers placed over transplants at planting time can reduce egg laying.